Human-Lambdas/human-lambdas/README.md

 Human-lambdas integrates with Sendgrid to allow you to send invite emails to teammates and reset your password.

-Connect your Sendgrid account to your deployment by passing your API key to your Docker containr:
+Connect your Sendgrid account to your deployment by passing your API key to your Docker container:

 ```sh
     --env SENDGRID_API_KEY=xxx